stakwork/sphinx-key/sphinx-key/README.md

   - Click on the `Erase` button on the cetner top toolbar.
   - Then choose `MS-DOS (FAT)` for the format.
   - Finally click on `Erase`, at the bottom right of the dialogue box.
+- Also make sure you have a micro-USB cable capable of transferring data.
 - Once you have the parts, solder the breakaway headers to the microSD card board as shown in the picture above.

 Now follow the table below and the picture above to make all the connections: